-If you are not sure if your material is legal, it's maybe a good time to take a look round.
+If you are not sure if your material is legal, it may be a good time to take a look round.

 The Licensing Agency sites contain a lot of useful information, and the CLA site has tools that can help you check out specific items.